ChanderG/clearwater-guide/patches/README.md

 ## Deployment

 From version `1.17` of the kubernetes API, several CRDs have moved from extension/beta to the main api family.

+The default `gencfg` spews out files in the `kuberenetes` directory.
+One simple change is to redirect these files into a subfolder.